daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

    * Also, driverName is needed when getting a sensor driver.
 3. Grab the sensor driver.
    * The idTemplate defined by the sensor driver is used when registering the sensor.
 4. Create and send sensor information for registration.
-(See Section 2.3.7)<br>The data format is as follows.
+(See Section 2.3.7)
    * ReqId: Creates an ID according to the idTemplate type in sensor driver.
       * Typically, idTemplate is `{gatewayID}-{deviceAddress}-{type}-{sequence}`.
       * gatewayID: Gateway ID